luigizuccarelli/iotpaas-project/README.md

 - A system to deploy and execute secure IOT device data to a backend
 - A simple analytics service to retrieve and view aggregated iotdata data
 - A Highly scalable platform
-- High avaliability
+- High availability
-- A Loosely coupled architecture
+- A loosely coupled architecture
 - A system based on linux containers
 - Container orchestration (OpenShift/Kuberntes)
-- A simple to implement platform
+- A simple to implement support services (datastore, message queue)
-- A customizable, asy to update and deploy data structure
+- A customizable, easy to update and deploy data structure
 - CICD to build and deploy quickly

 ## Project structure